IowaScaledEngineering/esu-bridge/README.md

 ## Overview

-This project is a protocol bridge, designed to connect the [ProtoThrottle](http://www.protothrottle.com) to [ESU CabControl DCC command stations](http://www.esu.eu/en/products/digital-control/cabcontrol/) or to JMRI WiFi Throttle (aka WiThrottle or Engine Driver) servers.
+This project is a protocol bridge, designed to connect the Iowa Scaled Engineering [ProtoThrottle](http://www.protothrottle.com) to [ESU CabControl DCC command stations](http://www.esu.eu/en/products/digital-control/cabcontrol/) or to JMRI WiFi Throttle (aka WiThrottle or Engine Driver) servers.
 Written in python, the code is intended to execute on a Raspberry Pi or similar with an XBee attached to the USB port via an FTDI serial adapter.
 The network side - wired or wireless - should be configured to connect to either the ESU CabControl (either via the ESU's built-in wifi access point, or both plugged into the same wired network) or whatever local network the JMRI WiThrottle server is running on.
 However, this code was largely written and tested running on a desktop Linux machine, and should run similarly well on any modern Linux distro with the appropriate python packages installed.

 Configuration is done via protothrottle.ini, as described below.